ilkilab/agorakube-docs/www/docs/tutorials/deploy_agorakube.md

 3) List all your pods with following command : ```kubectl get pods --all-namespaces -o wide```

 4) List all your K8S control plan services with : ```kubectl get cs```

+Note: The best way to manage Kubernetes cluster is not from the deploy machine itself, but from a client machine (For exemple your computer/laptop).
+You should [install kubectl on your computer](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and download the kubeconfig file located in "deploy" machine at "/root/.kube/config".